No recent searches!

 • Contingency Plans: Develop contingency plans for emergencies, including evacuation procedures and communication protocols.
 Familiarize yourself with emergency signals and procedures, and carry a satellite phone or communication device.

-Remember, climbing Everest is an extremely challenging endeavour, and safety should always be the top priority.
+Remember, climbing Everest is an extremely challenging endeavor, and safety should always be the top priority.
 It's crucial to be well-prepared, physically and mentally, and to make informed decisions throughout the journey.

 Lhotse (8,516m)